John Constantine: The New 52

 John Constantine's origin in the New 52 universe is seemingly retconned in the Secret Origins series.
 In the story, a group of kids in Liverpool manages to get their hands on an occult book and uses it to summon a magical creature called Legendbreaker to discover Constantine's true origin.
-Instead, the creature tells three conflicting stories: one featuring John's mother dead in childbirth, leaving him to his abusive father; another having John Constantine being born in a loving family with proud and doting parents; and last one with John born in an unremarkable family, but with a mad older sister who is (probably) possessed by a dark force.
+Instead, the creature tells three conflicting stories: one featuring John's mother dead in childbirth, leaving him to his abusive father; another having John Constantine being born in a loving family with proud and doting parents; and last one with John born in an unremarkable family, but with a mad older sister who may be possessed by a dark force.
 They all lead to the death of his entire family and set the path for John Constantine into the world of magic and to the fateful incident in Newcastle, although the actions and consequences are different.
 The creature tries to claim the souls of the young "mystics", but the real John Constantine shows up and chases it away.
-He tells the kids to go back home, forget what has just happened, and that his true origins will forever remain unknown - but it does not matter.
+He tells the kids to go back home, forget what has just happened, and that his true origins will forever remain unknown—but it does not matter.

 John Constantine stars in the DC You title Constantine: The Hellblazer written by Ming Doyle and James Tynion IV.
 The title introduces John in a new outfit and new hairstyle, in his own adventures, unrelated to superheroes business.